gitignore exceptions: The Good, the Bad and the Ugly

 - A-ha… I get it now. 😜

 Are you sure?
-If you are, then let’s take a look at the final example.
+If you are, then let’s take a look at another example.
 This time we have the following structure:

 my-app/